Davide1809/docker_assignment/README.md

 ## Reflection Question
 **Answer the following question in the space below**: How does containerization with Docker differ from using virtual machines, and why might a development team choose Docker containers over VMs for deploying applications like the one you just containerized?

+Docker containers differ from virtual machines (VMs) because containers share the host operating system’s kernel, while VMs require a full guest operating system to run on top of a hypervisor.
+This makes containers much lighter, faster to start, and more resource-efficient compared to VMs.

+A development team might choose Docker containers over VMs because:
+- **Speed:** Containers launch in seconds, while VMs can take minutes to boot.
+- **Efficiency:** Containers use fewer resources since they don’t need a full OS.
+- **Consistency:** Containers package the app and its dependencies, eliminating the “works on my machine” problem.
+- **Portability:** The same container can run on any machine with Docker installed, regardless of the underlying OS.
+- **Scalability:** Containers are well-suited for cloud environments and microservices, where applications need to scale quickly.

+For deploying an application like this Node.js app, Docker provides a lightweight, consistent, and easily deployable solution that improves both development and production workflows.

 ## Application Requirements for Docker